Jun 5 2013 by

 Determine Competitors

 Who are the website’s direct and indirect competitors?
-The client and the website architect should be aware of the existing competitive environment.
+The client and

 There are always competitors.
 Even if the website’s idea is completely unique, there are at least indirect competitors.